mrexodia/TitanHide/README.md

 bcdedit /set testsigning on
 ```

 To disable PatchGuard, find a tool like KPP Destroyer to disable it (Google is your friend).
 To check if TitanHide is working correctly, use [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) or check `C:\TitanHide.log`.
-You can also try [UPGDSED](https://github.com/hfiref0x/UPGDSED).
+You can also try [EfiGuard](https://github.com/Mattiwatti/EfiGuard) or [UPGDSED](https://github.com/hfiref0x/UPGDSED).

 # Remarks